Skip to content

 Lorgues (village setting), Var

-Chateau les Crostes is a 200-hectare wine estate in the Var hinterland near Lorgues, where the pool occupies a sun-drenched terrace within one of the largest private properties in this collection.
+Chateau les Crostes is a 200-hectare wine estate in the Var hinterland near Lorgues, where the pool occupies a sun-drenched terrace within one of the largest private wine estates in the region.
 The Var's Mediterranean climate delivers reliable pool conditions from May through October, warmer and more sheltered than coastal venues where sea breezes can cool the air, but without the baking intensity of the Rhone corridor.
-The estate's own rose production means poolside wine service draws directly from the surrounding vines, and the intimate scale of 28 sleeping guests ensures the pool terrace feels like a private garden rather than a shared facility.
+The estate's own rose production means poolside wine service draws directly from the surrounding vines, and the intimate scale of 28 sleeping guests keeps the pool terrace feeling like a private garden rather than a shared facility.

 Why We Love It